-- The Course Launch Checklist should be completed early in the process of preparing for your class.
+- 1. The Course Launch Checklist should be completed early in the process of preparing for your class.
 These steps should be followed 2-3 weeks before class begins, so the course site is ready for students, who will begin to access the site 1-2 weeks before class begins. - 2.
 Videos and documentation regarding posting discussions questions, using a FIG, etc. - 3.
-Resources and instructions for managing learning teams. - 4.
-Videos and tutorials on using Joule Grader and the online Gradebook, and creating groups. - 5.
-Rubrics that are available within the course site. - Policies and expectations.
+Resources and instructions for managing learning teams. - Videos and tutorials on using Joule Grader and the online Gradebook, and creating groups. - 5.
+Rubrics that are available within the course site. - 6.
+Policies and expectations.

-Navigation Block
+Navigation Drawer

-On the top left of your screen is the Navigation block.
-This provides links to help you find and quickly jump to other courses you may want to access.
-The "site home" takes you to a master list of courses, organized by program.
-"Participants" shows you a list of system users.
-"My courses" creates a drop-down list of your courses, with additional drop-downs to go directly to specific portions of a course.
-When navigating in your courses, clicking on "Dashboard" will take you back to your master list of courses.
-You can also use this drop down to click directly on the course you want to access to take you to the first page of that course.
+On the left side of your screen is where the Navigation Drawer lives.
+This resource provides links to help you find and quickly jump to other courses you may want to access.
+The "Site home" link takes you to a master list of courses, organized by program.
+The "Participants" link is also defined by context.
+It shows a list of system users while you are in your Dashboard, and a list of enrolled course members when you are in a specific course.
+"My courses" creates a list of your courses that you can click on when in another course to navigate back and forth.
+When navigating in your courses, clicking on "Dashboard" will always take you back to your home page.

-Administration Block
+Course Administration

-Access this block, just below the Navigation block, after you have clicked on (entered) a course.
-This block contains the primary functions you will use in managing the course and will be reviewed in greater detail in the documentation for each functional area.
+Access this resource by using the "Gear" icon (^C), located in the upper right corner of every course's home page.
+This drop-down menu allows you to manage a wide variety of resources that are directly related to your course (Note: this resource is only available after you have clicked on (entered) a course).
+This menu contains the primary functions you will use in managing the course and will be reviewed in greater detail in the documentation for each functional area.